The Atacama Cosmology Telescope: Modeling the Gas Thermodynamics in BOSS CMASS galaxies from Kinematic and Thermal Sunyaev-Zel'dovich Measurements: Results

 Ref.~\cite{flender+17} uses X-ray measurements of gas density and mass in galaxy groups and clusters to calibrate a model similar to the model used in this work.
 They find a feedback efficiency factor of $\epsilon=(4_{-3}^{+5})\times10^{-6}$ (95\% confidence level) that is smaller, at $\sim4\sigma$, than our result.
 However, we note that their X-ray sample is on average more massive than ours and the parameter space explored is also different.
-We find an upper limit for the amplitude of the non-thermal pressure profile, $\alpha_{\rm Nth}<0.2 (2\sigma)$, indicating that less than 20\% of the total pressure within $R_{\rm 200}$ is due to a non-thermal component.
-This amount is comparable to the upper limit of 33\% found by \cite{Shaw+10} and it is also consistent with the non-thermal pressure fraction constrained by \cite{Shi+15} for massive clusters at $z=0$, from the turbulence-to-total ratio of the cluster velocity dispersion.
+We find an upper limit for the amplitude of the non-thermal pressure profile, $\alpha_{\rm Nth}<0.2 (2\sigma)$ indicating that less than 20\% of the total pressure within $R_{\rm 200}$ is due to a non-thermal component.
+This amount is comparable to the upper limit of 33\% found by \cite{Shaw+10} and it is also consistent with the non-thermal pressure fraction constrained by \cite{Shi+15} for massive clusters at $z=0$, from the turbulence-to-total ratio of the cluster velocity dispersion. \old{The levels of uncertainty are consistent with the constraints on the same model forecasted by Battaglia+17 using a Fisher analysis, who find 12\% on $\epsilon$ and 24\% on $\alpha_{\rm Nth}$ for a Stage-3 CMB$+$CMASS survey.}